kismetwireless/kismet-web-docs/content/en/docs/readme/remotecap/remotecap.md

 Each remote capture defines the Kismet source, using the same [source definitions](/docs/readme/datasources/datasources/) as the rest of Kismet.

-Source defintions are passed on the `--source` parameter.
+Source definitions are passed on the `--source` parameter.

-### Remote capture prototocol
+### Remote capture protocol

 Remote captures connect to Kismet via Websockets (modern) or raw TCP (legacy).